colonyos/documentation/content/colonies-cli.rst

     --type my_type \
     --approve

-If **--approve** is not specified, the Executor will be registered, but is not allowed to get process assignments.
+If **--approve** is not specified, the executor will be registered, but is not allowed to get process assignments.

-Approve an Executor
+Approve an executor
 -------------------
-Not approved Executors do not take part of process brokering and will not get any processassignments.
+Not approved executors do not take part of process brokering and will not get any processassignments.
-The following command will approve an Executor:
+The following command will approve an executor:

 .. code-block:: console